dbolger/dwa140shortcut/README.md

 ## Upcoming

 -  *Automatically* add this application to Login Items
--  Update icon automatically
+-  Update menubar icon automatically
--  Update icon according to actual range
+-  Update menubar icon according to actual range from WiFi Network
+-  Perform a more realistic check for connection rather than just Ethernet